Osip Piatnitsky: Communist functionary

 Piatnitsky seems to have fallen from grace towards the middle of the 1930s.
 While he addressed the 7th World Congress in 1935, he was not re-elected to any of the positions in the organization which he had held previously.
 Thereafter he returned briefly to work in the All-Union Communist Party (bolsheviks).

 Arrest and execution

 In the midst of the secret police terror known as the Great Purge, Osip Piatnitsky objected to the massacres, expressed doubt that charges against party comrades were valid when the Central Committee met in plenary session and was asked to sanction what had been happening.
 Equal to calling Stalin a tyrant and fraudster, Piatnitsky refused to back down.
-As a result, in October 1937, like what happened to his comrade Kaminsky and others a few months earlier, he was removed from his position on the Central Committee, stripped of party membership, and arrested by the NKVD, the Soviet secret police.
+As a result, in October 1937, like what happened to his comrade Grigory Kaminsky and others a few months earlier, he was removed from his position on the Central Committee, stripped of party membership, and arrested by the NKVD, the Soviet secret police.
 This suicidal act of courage was extremely rare.
 He remained in jail for a year before finally being given a summary trial and sentenced to death.
-On October 30, 1938, Osip Piatnitsky was executed.
+On 30 October 1938, Osip Piatnitsky was executed.
 He was 56 years old at the time of his death.